Skip to Content

 There are several methods of plant breeding, each with different potential outcomes and difficulty.

-Mass selection is the more basic of the plant breeding methods.
-Mass selection breeding involves visual selection of individual crops or fruits that appear to be superior.
-Then, the seeds from these fruits are used to plant the next line of crop, usually resulting in a more consistent plant.
+Mass selection, or selective breeding, is a basic form of plant breeding.
+It involves visual selection of individual crops or fruits that appear to be superior.
+Then, the seeds from these fruits are used to plant the next line of crops, eventually resulting in an improved version of the plant.

-Hybridization is a more advanced form of the methods of plant breeding, and is widely used in both self and cross-pollinating varieties of plants.
-It involves crossing two genotypes, each of which lack a desirable characteristic which is held by the other.
+Hybridization is a more advanced form of plant breeding, and is widely used in both self and cross-pollinating varieties of plants.
+It involves manually crossing two varieties with the goal of combining characteristics.

-The goal is to create a “hybrid” offspring plant which will be superior to both of the “parent” plants.
+In other words, create a “hybrid” offspring plant that will be superior to both of the “parent” plants.

 The method used to achieve this is by carefully selecting two parent plants and cross pollinating them.
-This process causes the seeds produced in the resulting fruit to be imbued with some of the characteristics of both parent plants.
+This process causes the seeds produced in the resulting fruit to carry 50% of the genetics from each of the parent plants.

-When the seeds are planted, the resulting plant and fruit are a new hybrid variety.
-These first generation plants are considered highly unstable, and must be stabilized over many generations.
+When the seeds are planted, the resulting plant and fruit are a new hybrid variety, commonly called an F1 hybrid.
+These first generation plants are considered highly stable, but subsequent generations become unstable.

 Mutation Breeding